Asymptotically mean value harmonic functions in doubling metric measure spaces: Blow-ups of Haj asz--Sobolev functions with finite AMV-norm

 \section{Blow-ups of Haj\l asz--Sobolev functions with finite AMV-norm}

 To study blow-ups of functions with finite amv-norm, we first review pointed measured Gromov--Hausdorff convergence (pmGH-convergence) of spaces and functions.
 In the literature there are several variants of pmGH-convergence.
 Here we follow the presentation of \cite[Section 2]{keith03}, and refer the interested reader to \cite{keith03, HKST, SylvesterNages} for more discussion and the relationship between the various notions.
+As for the blow-ups there is a plethora of literature, see for instance~\cite{cheeg, he07, keith, kle-mack} and references therein.